jmhammond/mathsquirrel.com/content/posts/2024/02/mastery-grading-in-blackboard/index.md

 summary: "A description of what I did in order to get Blackboard's Gradebook to hide numbers, show letters, and give meaningful and motivating colors."
 ---

 After finished reading a [post about simplifying a discrete course on the Grading for Growth blog](https://gradingforgrowth.com/p/three-ways-i-am-simplifying-my-alternative).
-I based my own courses off your original iteration, and I wanted to share a neat ‘innovation’ that I’ve done exploiting neat feature in the Blackboard gradebook:
+I based my own courses off your original iteration, and I wanted to share a neat ‘innovation’ that I’ve done exploiting neat feature in the Blackboard gradebook.

+{{< alert "lightbulb" >}}
+Want to know more about mastery grading?
+[Check this post for a little more information](../../../2023/non_traditional_grading1/)
+{{< /alert >}}

-First, create a “[Grading Schema](https://help.blackboard.com/Learn/Instructor/Ultra/Grade/Customize_Grading_Interface/Grading_Schemas)”  — I call mine mastery
+First, create a “[Grading Schema](https://help.blackboard.com/Learn/Instructor/Ultra/Grade/Customize_Grading_Interface/Grading_Schemas)."
+I call mine mastery.

 - Blackboard requires numeric values for grades, but the schema will present text entries.
 - It also colors the values!
 - I use a 4 point scale, with 0 being “N” (red),  3 being “P” (yellow), and 4 being “PM🎉” (green) with meaning from your original grading system.

 Next, create each learning target column in the gradebook to have that schema.
 The teacher view looks like this after two attempts: